N1v0k/ranch2git/readme.md

 everything happens inside the `/root` folder.

-# To-Do
-+ refactor code and make it smaller and more effective
-+ refactor repos, own repo for application and own repo for Docker
-+ setup some kind of CI with Github for the binary

 # Contributing

 If you find this image useful here's how you can help:

-- Send a pull request with your awesome features and bug fixes
+- Send a pull request with your awesome features and bug fixes, to the dev branch.
 - Help users resolve their [issues](../../issues?q=is%3Aopen+is%3Aissue).

 # Issues